Stephanus Swart: Killing spree

-On Friday 6 May 1927 a team of 10 policemen led by Captain Gerald Ashman arrived at daylight to arrest Swart at his farm Potters Hill.
-In the misty low visibility conditions Swart shot and killed 5 policemen including Ashman and wounded 1.
+On Friday 6 May 1927 a team of ten policemen led by Captain Gerald Ashman arrived at daylight to arrest Swart at his farm Potters Hill.
+In the misty low visibility conditions Swart shot and killed five policemen including Ashman and wounded one.
 Swart fled on horseback towards Charlestown.
 On the road he happened to come across his stepdaughter Fannie Knight and farm manager Cornelis Roets in a horse cart.
 He shot and killed them both on the road.
 They had both previously testified against him.
-From there he went to find his estranged wife in Charlestown where he found her in her brothers house, where he shot and killed her.
+From there he went to find his estranged wife in Charlestown where he found her in her brother's house, where he shot and killed her.

-On the same day it is believed he also killed a black African man, but history has not recorded his identity.
+On the same day it is believed he also killed a black African man, but the identity of the man is still unknown.

-From there he was heading in the direction of Volkrust and fired on a car wounding 2 people.
+From there he was heading in the direction of Volkrust and fired on a car wounding two people.
 At this point police all over the district had been notified and had formed a posse of local farmers along with police to hunt him down.
 The group caught up to him on the road between Charlestown and Volkrust and fired shots at him.
 Swart was spotted diving into a ditch where he shot and killed himself using the gun he had stolen from Ashman.

-Swart was buried in the grounds of the Charlestown police station in a coffin that was too short for him.
+Swart was buried in the grounds of the Charlestown police station in a coffin that was reportedly too short for his body.